SPAAM-community/ancient-metagenomics-labs/README.md

 > :thumbsdown: **If you wish your lab to be removed** from this list, please contact James Fellows Yates (jfy133 \[at\] gmail\.com).
 Labs are only included if they already have a web presence.

-## Map of Institutes with Ancient Metagenomics Labs
+## Map of Institutions with Ancient Metagenomics Labs

-> Multiple labs may exist within a single institution

 [AncientMetagenomeDir](https://render.githubusercontent.com/view/geojson?url=https://raw.githubusercontent.com/SPAAM-community/ancient-metagenomics-labs/main/data/data/ancient-metagenomics-labs_mapdata.geojson ':include :type=iframe width=300px height=400px')